Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 #.
 3d_v4

-    -  As 3d_v1a, but top of bund is set to 340m MSL instead of 335
+    -  As 3d_v1a, but top of bund is set to 340 m MSL instead of 335
     -  Difficult to get model to converge
     -  abandoned